Cynthia-Wairimu/Cynthia-Wairimu/README.md

 ### 🌟 About Me
 - 🔭 Currently working on: **MIT Emerging Talent Computer Science and Data Science Program.**
-- 🌱 Learning: **Data Science, Cloud Computing, and Advanced Python Techniques**
+- 🌱 Learning: **Data Science, Cloud Computing, and Advanced Python Techniques.**
-- 💡 Interested in: **AI, Automation, and Scalable Software Development**
+- 💡 Interested in: **AI, Automation, and Scalable Software Development.**
-- 🎯 Goal: **To contribute to impactful open-source projects**
+- 🎯 Goal: **To contribute to impactful open-source projects.**
 - ⚡ Fun fact: **I’ve explored 10 countries and counting! 🌍**

 ---